Srekel/the-entitytainer/README.md

 * There are unit tests!
   * They all pass.
   * They should cover most things but there could be cases I haven't tried yet.
+* Now optionally supports child lists with holes, for when you don't want to rearrange elements when you remove something in the middle.
+* Politely coded:
+  * C99 compatible (or aims to be).
+  * Platform agnostic (or aims to be).
+  * Zero dependencies.
+  * Built with maximum/pedantic warnings, and warnings as error.
+  * Code formatted with clang-format.
+  * There are unit tests!

 ## Current status